Sharp large deviation estimates for heavy-tailed extrema

 The present work establishes a new large deviation principle in the context of extreme value theory and analyzes its implications for the asymptotic behavior of extreme insurance claims under heavy-tailed loss distributions.
 Let $(X_n)_{n\in\mathbb{N}}$ be independent and identically distributed random variables.
 We assume that the distribution has a heavy right tail, in the sense that its survival function $\bar F$ satisfies

 for some $x_0 > 0$, where $\alpha > 0$ and $L$ is a slowly varying function, i.e.,

-This assumption covers a wide range of claim size distributions commonly used in actuarial science and finance, including Pareto, Student-$t$, Burr, stable distributions with index $\alpha<2$, and Loggamma distributions; see Embrechts et al.~\cite{Embrechts}.
+This assumption covers a wide range of claim size distributions commonly used in actuarial science and finance, including the Pareto distribution, the Student-t distribution, the Burr distribution, stable distributions with index $\alpha<2$, and the log-gamma distribution; see Embrechts et al.~\cite{Embrechts}.

 Let $X_{(n)} := \max_{1 \le i \le n} X_i$ denote the maximum order statistic, which naturally arises in actuarial applications such as the modeling of the largest individual claim, extreme portfolio losses, or catastrophic risk over a fixed observation period.